20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Find Your Target Market

-Do you know who it is you’re looking to hook with your writing?
+Do you know who it is you’re looking to target with your writing?
 Who is it that you think will resonate with your content?
-Most likely, they’re going to be around the same age as you, so that’s a good place to start.
 Figure out what social media platforms your target market is using and create a free business page for your blog on them.

 Use Alt Image Descriptions to Improve SEO